 We will host a Festival Club every night after the evening’s shows.
 The nightly venues (all centrally located) will be announced in our newsletters or ask our front of house staff for details.

-Information on Gay Dublin can be found at gay community centre and Festival venue ‘Outhouse’ which also has a small café.
+Information on Gay Dublin can be found at gay community centre ‘Outhouse’ which also has a small café.
+Popular gay bars include:

-- Pantibar: one of our Festival venues, Pantibar on Capel Street is open seven evenings a week.
+Pantibar – one of our Festival venues, Pantibar on Capel Street is open seven evenings a week.
 It is the ideal place to have a drink before or after a show in the nearby Teacher’s Club or Outhouse.
 It hosts a range of events throughout the week.

 Literary Dublin: